 HTTP 200 (OK) is returned as the HTTP status code.

-A Resource Bundle is returned representing the result set.
+A resource bundle is returned representing the result set.
 The Medication Administration Order Placer populates the total property of the bundle with the total number of matching results.
 One entry is returned from the Medication Administration Order Placer for each MedicationRequest Resource found.

 Case 2: The Medication Administration Order Placer fails to find in its information source, any patient record matching the criteria sent as HTTP query parameters.